 In this Article

-Pregnancy is a period of great physical strain on the body, which is why most women become hyper-aware of it during pregnancy – you’re always on the lookout for signs and symptoms of anything that seems unusual.
+Pregnancy causes great physical strain on the body, which is why most women become hyper-aware of it during the period – you’re always on the lookout for signs and symptoms of anything that seems unusual.
 One of these symptoms is black stools during pregnancy.
 This, however, can be a misleading fear since black stools alone are not dangerous.
-Other symptoms accompanying the stools could indicate an illness, infection or internal bleeding.
+Other symptoms accompanying the stools could indicate an illness, infection, or internal bleeding.
 The stools alone are not an illness but an indicator or a symptom.
 The symptoms to watch out for when you have black stools are:

-To better understand why this occurs and the risks associated with black stools during pregnancy, it is essential to understand the causes of black stools.
+To better understand the reasons and risks associated with black stools during pregnancy, it is essential to understand the causes of black stools.

 Causes of Black Stools During Pregnancy

-There can be numerous reasons why your body passes a motion in black colour during pregnancy.
+There can be numerous reasons why your body passes motions in black colour during pregnancy.
 Some of them are:

 Certain types of medication can cause dark stools during your pregnancy.
 This is usually the first thing doctors check when examining your condition.
-Some variations of antacids, pantoprazole, domperidone and paracetamol are known to cause black stools.
+Some variations of antacids are known to cause black stools.
 Over-the-counter medication is easy to access and can be harmful if taken without a prescription.
 It is important to remember that self-medication can be dangerous during pregnancy.
 Inform your doctor about the medicines you consume so that medication-related problems with your stools can be ruled out.

 3. Iron Supplements

 One of the more serious reasons for black stools during pregnancy is bleeding.
-It could be something as small as gastrointestinal bleeding due to extreme GERD, or something as serious as internal bleeding along your uterine tract.
-Regardless of the type of bleeding, it is essential to have it checked out by a doctor.
+It could be something as small as gastrointestinal bleeding due to extreme GERD, or something as serious as intestinal tract bleeding.
+Regardless of the type, it is essential to have it checked out by a doctor.

 5. Health Issues